Iconic landmark to define Philippine city in historic 2021

 At daytime, one marvels at the sight of artistically designed ramps towards the vast South Road Properties (SRP), some 300 hectares of prime real estate in Cebu City.

 If not now, you would soon agree.
 The Cebu-Cordova Link Expressway or CCLEX would become an iconic landmark that defines Cebu City.
+More significant, this happens when the world marks 500 years since the arrival of explorer Ferdinand Magellan in Cebu and the birth of Christianity in South East Asia.

 President Rodrigo Roa Duterte